-A new study finds a negative relationship between narcissism and success among the startup crowdsourcing companies on Kickstarter, especially in the arts.
+A new study finds a negative relationship between narcissism and success among Kickstarter crowdsourcing startups, especially in the arts.

 Plus, that market is growing by about one third per year.
 So it’s logical that budding entrepreneurs in search of crowdfunding success want to get in while the getting’s good.

 Many factors contribute to the success of crowdsourcing companies

 So what can those aspiring founders do to increase their chances of running a winning campaign on their crowdsourcing platform of choice?
 Lots of recent research has looked into the factors that contribute to the success of crowdfunding companies.

 Examples include the project’s location, how much prior experience the founders have, and the amount of money being asked for.
 Other factors involve the duration of the campaign, the rewards that backers receive, and even the quality of the promotional videos.

 But one overlooked aspect is personality.
 Only a few studies so far have looked into the personality traits that can make or break a campaign.
 A new study by a pair of Italian researchers sheds some light on that issue, specifically on whether the personality trait of narcissism pays a role.